Use datasets in Postman

 54,user4@example.com,User Four

-2. Send a request that returns user data, such as:
+2. Send a request to an endpoint that returns user data, such as:

 3. In the request’s Scripts > Post-response tab, load the dataset and query it using a value from the response.